vndrcraft/python-challenge/README.md

 # python-challenge
-Challenge 3 for Data Analytics bootcamp
+Challenge 3 for Rice Data Analytics bootcamp.

 This purpose of this challenge was to analyze bank data to evaluate profit and losses.
-The scripts attached take the foloowing actions:
+The scripts attached take the following actions:
 - sum profit and losses to determine bank profits.
 - Determine maximum profit and the month where it occurred.
 - Determine higheest loss and the month it occurred.